Close Menu

 Winter in the Arizona Desert: Sun, Snow, and Relaxation

 Winter in Arizona, from December to February, is a time for sunshine, snow-capped mountains, and a slower pace of life.
 Temperatures are generally mild, with daytime highs in the 60s and 70s Fahrenheit (15s and 20s Celsius).
 The desert nights can be chilly, so pack layers of clothing.
-(See Also: When Is the Best Time to Visit Bodrum – Discovering Paradise)
+(See Also: Best Place to Visit in New Zealand for First Time?
+Unforgettable Kiwi Adventure)

 Desert Botanical Gardens